manooweb/legacy-features-for-fse/README.md

 4. Run the composer command: `composer build`
 5. Activate Legacy features for FSE as if you had installed it from WordPress.org:<br/>

-**Note**: we recommend for Windows users to use `Git Bash` provided with [Git for Windows](https://git-scm.com/download/win) instead of the command or powershell terminal.
+**Note**: we recommend Windows users to use `Git Bash` provided with [Git for Windows](https://git-scm.com/download/win) instead of the command or powershell terminals.